Randolph Bresnik: Biography

 Bresnik was born in Fort Knox, Kentucky, but considers Santa Monica, California, to be his hometown.

 Bresnik graduated from Santa Monica High School in Santa Monica, California, in 1985.
 He then earned a Bachelor of Arts degree in mathematics from The Citadel in 1989, and later a Master of Science degree in Aviation Systems from the University of Tennessee-Knoxville in 2002.
 He then graduated from the Air War College in 2008.
 Randy is the first graduate of The Citadel to fly in space.

-Bresnik's family includes his wife, Rebecca Burgin of Pompton Plains, New Jersey, a son Wyatt (2006), and a daughter Abigail Mae (2009) who was born while he was in orbit during STS-129.
+Bresnik's family includes his wife, Rebecca Burgin of Pompton Plains, New Jersey, a son, and a daughter who was born while he was in orbit during STS-129.
 This marked the second time a space traveler became a parent while on orbit; it first happened when Franz Viehböck's daughter was born while he was in space in 1991.
-His father is Albert 'Randy' Bresnik, a pilot himself, serving in the Vietnam war and later in domestic duties.
-His grandfather, Albert Louis 'Al' Bresnik, was Amelia Earhart's photographer.
+Bresnik's wife Rebecca has worked at NASA as acting associate general counsel of its International, Space and National Security Law Group.
+His father is Albert "Randy" Bresnik, a pilot himself, serving in the Vietnam War and later in domestic duties.
+His grandfather, Albert Louis "Al" Bresnik, was Amelia Earhart's photographer.